Subacute sclerosing panencephalitis

-Subacute sclerosing panencephalitis (SSPE) is a progressive, debilitating, and deadly brain disorder related to
+Subacute sclerosing panencephalitis (SSPE) is a progressive, disabling, and deadly brain disorder related to measles (rubeola) infection.

-Ordinarily, the measles virus does not cause brain damage.
-But an abnormal immune response to measles or, possibly, certain mutant forms of the virus may cause severe illness and death.
+Normally, the measles virus does not cause brain damage.
+However, an abnormal immune response to measles or, possibly, certain mutant forms of the virus may cause severe illness and death.
 This response leads to brain inflammation (swelling and irritation) that may last for years.

-SSPE tends to occur several years after an individual has measles, even though the person seems to have fully recovered from the illness.
+Very few cases are seen in the United States since the nationwide measles vaccination program began.
+SSPE tends to occur several years after a person has measles, even though the person seems to have fully recovered from the illness.
 Males are more often affected than females.
 The disease generally occurs in children and adolescents.

 There may be a history of measles in an unvaccinated child.
 A physical examination may reveal:

 - Damage to the optic nerve, which is responsible for sight

 - Damage to the retina, the part of the eye that receives light

 - Muscle twitching

 - Poor performance on motor (movement) coordination tests